Lukawie98/Casino_Cpp/README.md

 - Const-correctness and unsigned short types are used to prevent unwanted changes and reduce memory usage,
 - References were used, and also references to constants when possible, to avoid creating unnecessary copies,
 - Getter and setter functions have been created to return and set private class data,
-- Used a constructor with an initialization list to improve performance and readability.
+- Used a constructor with an initialization list to improve performance and readability,
+- Used smart pointers to properly manage memory.

 ## Project Status
 Project is: _in progress_.

 ## Room for Improvement
 This project taught me a lot, such as how to use references and use functions, but at this stage I have a lot of improvements that improve its functioning:
-- dynamic creation of objects using new and delete operators or smart pointers from the memory library,
 - changes in the functions of the board class and making greater use of the polymorphism used,
 - breaking down two functions from system.cpp into smaller and more detailed ones,
-- add unit tests,
 - create a separate class for player management.

 Project upcoming extension: